Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="create-sheets">12 - Create sheets that display both the I stat and p value </h2>

-Create 2 sheets: one for each the I statistic and another for the corresponding p value.
+<p>Create 2 sheets: one for each the I statistic and another for the corresponding p value. </p>

 </br>